Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Keeping your work organized in Canva is very straightforward.
 The ‘Projects’ section lets you create folders that house your designs.

-If you’re on a ‘Canva for Teams’ plan, you can share these folders with other team members, who can work on any files they contain.
+If you’re on a ‘Canva Teams’ plan, you can share these folders with other team members, who can work on any files they contain.
 Team administrators can set various permissions for different users, allowing team members to view, edit or comment on designs (depending on access rights).

 In Photoshop, your folders live in your Adobe ‘Cloud Library,’ and if you want to share a file with a collaborator you’ll need to save your Photoshop project to your cloud library before you can access the share settings.